Sioux City, Iowa: Public transportation

 Sioux City Transit, the local public transit organization, operates several bus lines within the city.
 Buses transfer downtown in the Martin Luther King Jr. Transportation Center at 505 Nebraska Street.
 The Sioux City Paratransit serves members of the community who would otherwise not be able to travel by providing door to door service.

 Air

 The city is served by Sioux Gateway Airport (SUX) 6 mi to its south where United Airlines' affiliate SkyWest Airlines has announced it plans to discontinue the one flight per day each to Chicago and Denver it currently offers.
 As those flights are federally subsidized under the Essential Air Service program, SkyWest is required to continue those flights until a replacement is found.

-FBO and jet charter services are currently offered by Hawthorne Global Aviation Services.
+FBO and jet charter services are currently offered by Ascension FBO Network.

 Other transportation

 Jefferson Lines runs long-distance bus routes to Sioux City.
 Non-Transfer destinations include Winnipeg, Kansas City, Minneapolis, and Omaha.

 Sioux City also has several private taxi companies that operate within the city.

 There is no established water or rail passenger transportation in the area.
 The last passenger train was the Illinois Central's Hawkeye, a daily train to Chicago via Waterloo, Dubuque and Rockford, discontinued in 1971.

 Big Soo Terminal offers barge transportation.